harshnoiise/scalaSparkDemos/README.md

       ds.filter($"transaction_amount" > 1000).show()
       ds.filter(ds("successful_transaction")==="true").show()
   ```
+  ### The resulting table shows transactions that cost more than $1000. and that were true for being successfully completed:
   ![alt text](https://github.com/harshnoiise/scalaSparkDemos/blob/master/scalaLogsTable.png)

-  the resulting table shows transactions that cost more than $1000. and that were true for being successfully completed.

 # healthCareScala
   This demonstration is very similar to the scalaLogs one, except instead of starting with a json file of alot of data, I start with a massive CSV file from Open Payments, has been a federal program that collects information about payments drug and device companies make to physicians and teaching hospitals for things like travel, research, gifts, speaking fees, and meals.